Rights of part-time workers

 - Take any other action that is prejudicial to your employment

-Employers are not considered to have penalised a part-time employee in certain circumstances.
-For example, your employer requests you to change from full-time work to part-time work (or the opposite).
+There are situations where employers are not considered penalising part-time employees.
+For example, your employer asks you to change from full-time to part-time work (or the opposite).

 - Your employer must have substantial grounds to justify the request and to take any action after your refusal

-- Any action your employer takes must be in accordance with your contract of employment and employment rights legislation
+- Any action taken by your employer must follow the terms in your contract of employment and employment rights legislation

 Making a complaint

 If you have a complaint, you should speak to your employer directly.
 If you cannot resolve your complaint informally, you can bring your complaint to the Workplace Relations Commission (WRC) using the online complaint form.

 You must make the complaint within 6 months of the dispute taking place.
 The time limit may be extended for a further 6 months, if there is a reasonable cause which prevented you from bringing the complaint within the normal time limit.

 The laws on part-time work

 The law on part-time work is set out in the Protection of Employees (Part-Time Work) Act 2001.
 This Act applies to all part-time workers, including casual workers.